-A credit limit is the cap set by banks on the amount of money that you can spend.
-Once you reach the maximum credit limit that your card allows, you won’t be able to use your card until all outstanding dues are cleared.
+A credit limit is a cap set by banks on the amount of money that you can spend.
+Once you reach the maximum credit limit your card allows, you won’t be able to use your card until all outstanding dues are cleared.

 Certain credit card issuers allow you to use your credit card beyond the credit limit.
-However, doing so will result in the levy of a penalty known as the ‘over-limit fee’ which may result in you incurring additional fees on your spends.
+However, doing so will result in the levy of a penalty known as the ‘over-limit fee’ which may result in you incurring additional fees on your spending.

-Now, let’s say that you wish to use your credit card again for making purchases over the amount of ₹20,000.
+Now, let’s say that you wish to use your credit card again for purchases over the amount of ₹20,000.
 What do you do?
-Depending on the card issuer, either such transactions will be declined or you will be charged an over-limit fee and interest.
+Depending on the card issuer, such transactions will be declined or you will be charged an over-limit fee and interest.

 However, if you were to clear the outstanding dues of ₹1.8 lakhs, your credit limit would be restored to ₹2 lakhs, enabling you to use your card normally without incurring any penalties.

 This is arguably one of the most critical factors that determines your credit card limit.
 The higher your credit score, the higher your credit limit is likely to be.
 Card issuers tend to view individuals with a high credit score more favourably.

 Your income is another major factor that's taken into consideration by card issuers.
 Usually, issuing companies set a percentage of your annual income as the maximum credit card limit.
 Therefore, the higher your income, the higher your credit limit.